Destination West!

 Picture

-Lake Nighthorse Recreation Area
+17:08 Lake Nighthorse Durango Recreation Area

 After getting about 50 miles into Colorado from Four Corners, the terrain shifts from hot high desert plateaus to a cooler mountainous pine woods environment.
 When following Highway 160 a little further into Colorado a few 14,000 foot tall peaks can be found in the San Juan Mountains and the early summer weather can actually still be a bit chilly in these parts.

 In the section of the Lake Nighthorse that is closest to Durango is where the recreation area access can be found and this is where entrance fees are paid.
 The Lake Nighthorse Recreation Area offers plenty of summer season activities and organized events, so there is always something going on nearly every weekend.
 Near the entrance gate is where the boat launch ramps are located and watercraft rental businesses can be found on the premises, so there is no need to pack a canoe in the suitcase for this trip.
 Visitors can rent rafts, sailboards, paddle-boards, canoes and kayaks at the lakeside vendor stands.
-Nighthorse Lake is also stocked with gamefish, so anglers will have plenty to do too!
+Nighthorse Lake is also stocked with gamefish, so anglers will have plenty to do.

 0 Comments